deemarc/proshop_flask/README.md

 ### 1. Installing Dependencies

 #### Python 3.7
-Follow instructions to install the latest version of python for your platform in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-vitual-environments/)
+Install the latest version of python for your platform follow this link: [python docs](https://packaging.python.org/guides/installing-using-pip-and-vitual-environments/)
+* Remmark this project has been tested to work with python3.7

 #### Virtual Enviornment
-Since, I cannot run this sucessfully in docker so,
-I recommend working within a virtual environment whenever using Python for projects.
+I recommend working within a virtual environment .
 This keeps your dependencies for each project separate and organaized.
 Instructions for setting up a virual enviornment for your platform can be found in the python docs
 ```
-virtualenv projectname
+python3.7 -m venv [path_to_desired_place]/venv/projectname
 source ./projectname/bin/activate
 ```

 #### PIP Dependencies
 Once you have your virtual environment setup and running, install dependencies if you current directory is where this Readme is, you should be ready to run the [requirement file](requirements.txt)
 ```
-pip3 install -r requirements.txt
+pip install -r requirements.txt
 ```